23 Best Things to Do in Rome, Italy (+Map of Top Sights)

 This bridge serves as a gateway to the Vatican and is often extremely busy, especially during the opening hours of the Vatican Museums and St. Peter’s Basilica.
 But if you can come here early in the morning before the crowds arrive, it’s absolutely magical!

-TIP: If you want to see some nice views of Rome’s cityscapes, visit Castel Sant’Angelo and go to the rooftop.
-If you are short on time, this museum is not an absolute must in Rome.
-But if you decide to visit, be sure to get fast-track tickets in advance!
+TIP: If you want to see some nice views of Rome’s cityscapes, visit the rooftop of Castel Sant’Angelo.
+If you are short on time, this museum is not an absolute must in Rome, but those views are amazing!
+If you decide to visit, be sure to get the fast-track tickets in advance!

 Sant'Angelo Bridge and Castel Sant'Angelo